stormasm/ioxnotes/Readme.md

 The parquet files contains the compressed data in columnar format.
 The Compactor manages the size and count of parquet files by not allowing them to be too big or too many.

+Data is both HOT and COLD.
+The hot data is in memory and represents seconds, minutes, hours...
+The cold data is in object store and represents weeks, months and years.
+Data in memory is optimized for low latency while the data in object storage is optimized for lowest cost long term storage.

 the at-rest data format is Parquet (stored in S3)
 the in-memory data structures are Arrow